-Signs of a Corrupted External Hard Drive
+Signs of a Corrupted Hard Drive

-Fixing Corrupted External Hard Drives On a Mac
+Fixing Corrupted External Hard Drives on a Mac

 With all that said, thankfully there are as many ways to fix these problems as there are symptoms for it!

-Using Disk Drill to Backup Corrupted Hard Drive Data
+Step 1: Using Disk Drill to Backup Corrupted Hard Drive Data